justinmcniel/archinstall/documentation.md

     - Insert `firmware="efi"` as the second line in the file
     - Save
 5. Re-Open VMware and start the VM
+##VMware failed to Open the VM
+- I edited the wrong file
+    - Erase the VM and start from scratch
+- This time it worked
+# Begin Installation of Arch

 `Code`